Salsa Trumpet Study Guide:

 Salsa Trumpet Study Guide

-The lead trumpet or 1st trumpet role is to be the leader of the band and to create a rhythmic and stylistic connection with the drummer; in the case of Salsa music, it would be the Timbales.
+The lead trumpet, or 1st trumpet, role is to lead the band and create a rhythmic and stylistic connection with the drummer; in Salsa music, this would be the Timbales.
 The lead trumpet's ability to lock in with the rhythm section is of utmost importance because the rest of the horn section will look to the lead trumpet to set the stylistic standard.
 It falls on the lead trumpet player's shoulders to interpret a chart correctly and consistently so that a band can follow its lead.
-The following guide aims to provide a framework of study for a lead trumpet player interested in playing big band music with stylistic accuracy.
+The following guide provides a framework for study for a lead trumpet player interested in playing salsa band music with stylistic accuracy.
 There are eleven stylistic elements that any lead player must account for: time, tone color, phrasing, articulations, dynamics, vibrato, shakes, glissandos, falls, bends, and scoops.

 The process is as follows:

 1. Select a recording or lead trumpet player that you would like to study.
-Listen to said recording until you can sing the part perfectly with octave adjustments if needed.
+Listen to the recording until you can sing the part perfectly, making octave adjustments as needed.

 2. If possible, obtain a printed copy of the lead trumpet part of said recording.
 If a chart is unavailable, transcribe the part with the highest possible accuracy.

 3. Observe how the lead trumpet player places the musical figures within the musical time.
 Note the locations where they push or pull the time and how it relates to the rhythm section and the rest of the band.
-I use the following exercise to help me develop my time feel: I use a metronome and practice Exercise 1, listed below in all keys and tonalities, with the metronome clicking on varying beats.
-I also use a metronome app called Tempo for iOS that turns the metronome off and then on again in random succession.
-I find that working on maintaining consistent time is essential in the role of lead trumpet, and I aim to maintain that consistency no matter where I place the melodic line within the beat.
+I find that working on maintaining consistent time is essential in the role of lead trumpet, and I aim to keep that consistency no matter where I place the melodic line within the beat.
 This helps bandmates to be able to follow your leadership, as stated before.

 5. Observe all articulations; this is a time-consuming process but an essential one.
 Listen to how and when they articulate.
 Take note of any articulations that are emphasized or different from others.
-There generally are four different articulation markings within a chart, but many shades within these markings.
+There are generally four different articulation markings within a chart, but many shades within these markings.
 The first is ( - ); this dash above the note means legato, and a longer note is usually a "doo" like articulation.
 The second is ( > ); this is an accent and is traditionally played with a "ta" like articulation.
 The third is the marcato or "housetop" accent ( ^ ), which is played with a "dot" like articulation.
 Lastly is the staccato articulation ( . ), usually played with a "dit" like articulation.
-These articulations have many shades and are one of the most personal trademarks that a lead player uses and is determined by the era.
-I use the following Exercise 2 and Exercise 3 in all keys and tonalities to work on my articulations.
-I vary my articulations to include all the mentioned articulations.
-With Exercise 3, I will also change the rhythm to work on my specific needs.
-Be creative in your practice and compose the exercises that target your weaknesses.
+These articulations have many shades and are among the most personal trademarks a lead player uses, and they are determined by the era.

 6. Observe the use of vibrato, and focus on the speed, width, and where it occurs.
-More rapid vibrato is generally used on more extended notes in the 1950s - '70s styles.
-The note is established in the said eras of music, and then the vibrato is added, take note of this nuance.
+A more rapid vibrato is generally used on longer notes in the 1950s- '70s styles.
+The note is established in the said eras of music, and then the vibrato is added; take note of this nuance.
 In more modern pieces, vibrato is slower, wider, and frequently not there.
 I work on vibrato by playing the same melodies or tunes and making them sound like they are from different eras.
-For example, I would play a melody and make it sound like it was from Colombia with faster narrow vibrato and then play it again and stylize it like it was from Cuba, where vibrato is less prevalent.
+For example, I would play a melody and make it sound like it was from Colombia with faster, narrow vibrato, and then play it again and stylize it like it was from Cuba, where vibrato is less prevalent.

 7. Observe the use of dynamics, and focus on how the dynamics are shaded with the phrasing.
 Take note of any overdramatized dynamics, and listen to how the lead trumpet dynamics are locked in with the comping of the rhythm section.
 I work on my dynamics when playing melodies in all keys and styles.

 8. Observe all shakes, and pay attention to speed, width, and occurrence.
-In general, shakes in older styles, just like vibrato, the notes are established, then a fast narrow shake is applied.
+In general, shakes in older styles, just like vibrato, the notes are established, then a fast, narrow shake is applied.
 Notice how the shake informs the time being played.
-In more modern era charts, note the shake's width and speed and how it changes as the shake goes on.
-The way that I work on my shakes is with the following Exercise 4.
-I do these shakes, both narrow in width and wide in width.
-I transpose these into all keys and tonalities throughout the range of the horn.
+In more modern-era charts, note the shake's width and speed, and how they change over time.

 9. Observe any falls or glissandos, the duration, and the velocity.
 These may be added beyond the notated part and come in various shading.
 Take note if a ½ valve sound is present.
-I add falls and the other effects to melodies that I practice in all keys to become comfortable with their usage musically.
-I also use Exercise 5, listed below, to help me discover the range needed to execute the physicality of the glissando effect.
-I do this exercise 3 times for each set of glissandos at three dynamic levels.
-I play this exercise C through G above, the D through A above, and continue this pattern as high as possible.
+I add falls and other effects to melodies I practice in all keys to become more comfortable with their musical use.

 10. Observe any bends/scoops that are applied and take note of the intended overall effect.
-Note if the pitch is being established and then bent or the note is bent into the center of the pitch.
-Notice when a valve is used to achieve this effect or executed with the embouchure.
+Note if the pitch is being established and then bent, or the note is bent into the center of the pitch.
+Notice when a valve is used to achieve this effect, or when it is executed with the embouchure.
 I add bends and other effects to melodies that I practice in all keys to become comfortable with their usage.

 The tables below outline the stylistic nuances and the differences between each studied group and the stylistic performance of each lead player.
-This is a reference table; it does not outline all the eleven stylistic elements that any lead player must account for time, tone-color, phrasing, articulations, dynamics, vibrato, shakes, glissandos, falls, bends, and scoops, but it does provide an at a glance tool for performance practice when playing the music of these groups.
+This is a reference table; it does not outline all eleven stylistic elements that any lead player must account for, time, tone-color, phrasing, articulations, dynamics, vibrato, shakes, glissandos, falls, bends, and scoops, but it does provide an at-a-glance tool for performance practice when playing the music of these groups.

-The following recommended listening lists contain artists that all are available on modern streaming music platforms.
+The following recommended listening lists contain artists who are all available on modern streaming music platforms.
 This list is not a complete list of artists to be familiar with, but it is a good start for any trumpet player interested in Salsa music.

 Check out the complete PDF of this guide with musical examples in the body of my website…